 Photos of the Christmas tree show Royal Collection Trust members of staff teetering on ladders to dress the tree.

 Christmas tree at Windsor Castle

 This year the largest Christmas tree at Windsor Castle was trimmed in a traditional red and gold colour scheme.
-The tree is a lovely mixture of textures, using paper, foliage and traditional ornaments.
+The tree is a lovely mixture of textures, using foil, foliage and traditional ornaments.

-The delicate, shimmering ornaments were contrasted with large red paper decorations.
-Hidden among the branches you can also glimpse gold wreaths tied with a red ribbon.
+The delicate, shimmering ornaments were contrasted with large gold decorations.
+Hidden among the branches you can also glimpse gold tassels and mirrored ornaments.